google/glome/docs/glome-login.md

 Counters are set to constant `0` since only a single set of messages is exchanged.

-The protocol assumes that the client (i.e., the Linux machine being accessed), knows the public key of the server.
+The protocol assumes that the client (i.e., the machine being accessed), knows the public key of the server.
 Required elements of the protocol are:

 * A host identifier that uniquely identifies the client.